-A legal opinion clarifies the interaction between workplace law and building regulations law.
+A legal opinion clarifies the interaction between workplace law and building regulations.

-Construction requirements for workplaces are primarily defined by workplace law (Arbeitsstättenrecht) and building regulations law (Bauordnungsrecht).
-At first glance, there are intersections as well as contradictions between these regulations.
-The latter must be resolved in the building planning process..
+Construction requirements for workplaces are primarily defined by workplace law (Arbeitsstättenrecht) and the law laid down in building regulations (Bauordnungsrecht).
+At first glance, there are intersections as well as contradictions between these two bodies of law.
+Such contradictions have to be resolved during the building planning process.

-The planning of workplaces and implementation of workplace law sometimes bring conflicts to light between the requirements of workplace law and the building regulations law often arise.
-These might concern railing heights and guard-rails, escape routes, ceiling heights and barrier-free workplaces, for example.
+The planning of workplaces and implementation of workplace law sometimes bring conflicts to light between the requirements of workplace law and building regulations.
+These may concern railing heights and guard rails, escape routes, ceiling heights, and barrier-free workplaces, for example.

-A legal opinion on this issue was commissioned by the Federal Institute for Occupational Safety and Health (Bundesanstalt für Arbeitsschutz und Arbeitsmedizin, BAuA) and prepared by the Halle Centre for Social Research at the Martin Luther University of Halle-Wittenberg (Zentrum für Sozialforschung Halle e.V.) under the direction of Prof. Dr. Wolfhard Kohte.
+A legal opinion on this issue was commissioned by the Federal Institute for Occupational Safety and Health (Bundesanstalt für Arbeitsschutz und Arbeitsmedizin, BAuA) and prepared by the Halle Centre for Social Research (Zentrum für Sozialforschung Halle e.V.) at the Martin Luther University Halle-Wittenberg under the direction of Prof. Wolfhard Kohte.

-This legal opinion describes the relationships between workplace law and building regulations law.
-In particular, the intersections between the two regulatory areas are identified and assessed as well as actual or supposed contradictory requirements revealed.
+This legal opinion explores the relationships between workplace law and building regulations.
+In particular, the intersections between these two regulatory fields are identified and assessed, and actually or supposedly contradictory requirements highlighted.

-The legal report presents in detail that, regarding substantive law, there do not exist any contradictions and that the requirements are strict where matters of hazard protection are concerned.
-Technical rules for workplaces (Arbeitsstättenregeln / ASR) and other technical regulations must be interpreted in conformity with substantive law and Union law.
-If these categories are adequately explained, they provide a clear framework for practical solutions.
+The legal report demonstrates in detail that there are no contradictions at the level of substantive law and that the requirements are strict when it comes to matters of hazard protection.
+The Technical Rules for Workplaces (Arbeitsstättenregeln, ASRs) and other technical regulations have to be interpreted in conformity with substantive law and EU law.
+As long as these categories are adequately explained, they provide a clear framework for practical solutions.
 The legal opinion’s conclusions are grouped by topic and presented in a form that makes them easy to implement in practice.